19 Aquarii

 19 Aquarii is a star in the zodiac constellation of Aquarius.
 With an apparent magnitude of about 5.7, the star is barely visible to the naked eye as a white-hued star (see Bortle scale).
 Parallax estimates put it at a distance of about 260 light years away from the Sun.
 The star is moving closer to the Earth with a heliocentric radial velocity of −21 km/s.

 This object is an A-type main-sequence star with a stellar classification of A8V.
 It is around 788 million years old with a fairly fast rotation rate, as its projected rotational velocity is about 155 km/s, so it must be rotating at least that fast.
 It has 1.86 times the mass of the Sun and 2.76 times the Sun's radius.
-19 Aquarii is radiating 26 times the luminosity of the Sun from its photosphere at an effective temperature of 8,078 K. Eggen has this star flagged as a blue straggler and a member of the HR1614 supercluster.
+19 Aquarii is radiating 26 times the luminosity of the Sun from its photosphere at an effective temperature of 8,078 K. Eggen has this star flagged as a blue straggler and a member of the HR 1614 supercluster.